 Right – Bill and Mary, then came Anne

-(Whom some thought was, in truth, a man)
+(Whom some thought was in fact a man)

 Four Georges (mostly fat or mad)